chmlee/ream-doc/content/overview/future.md

 Still I think it's important to have distribution in mind when designing the language and not as an afterthought.
 At the very least I should provide a boilerplate directory structure for users to import datasets with `git submodule add`.

-Finally, the community.
+Finally, the ecosystem.
 The number one reason why most users would even consider using REAM is definitely not because of the language itself, but the quality datasets in the registry that people can easily install and build new datasets upon.
-For that to happen, the registry should maintain datasets containing popular variables that almost every datasets depend on, such as datasets for country codes and annual GDP.
+For that to happen, the registry should have quality datasets containing popular variables that almost every datasets depend on, such as datasets for country codes and annual GDP.

 (Even though this sounds like a proposal for a standard library, what I have in mind is what [oh-my-zsh](https://ohmyz.sh/) is to Zsh.)